sobamask22/CarSales-PowerBI/README.md

 # CarSales-PowerBI

 ## Project Overview:
-This car sales uses the Vehicle Sales and Market Trends Dataset to provide insights into the automotive resale market.
-The dataset shows the transactional and vehicle-specific information, which includes model, condition rating, Manheim Market Report(MMR) values, sale prices, sale dates and more.
-This information is valuable to those who want to view year over year % growth(YoY% , sales trends, market values, brand specific, etc.
+The car sales analytics project uses the Vehicle Sales and Market Trends Dataset to provide insights within the automotive resale market.
+The dataset contains transactional and vehicle-specific information such as model, condition rating, Manheim Market Report(MMR) values, sale prices, sale dates and more.

+These data points enable stakeholders to explore key metrics such as year-over-year (YoY) growth, sales trends, market valuations, and brand-level performance.

-The goal is to use visualization tools as well as calculated measures to show business specific data in revenue and sales.
-These insights give...
+The objective is to utilize visualization tools and calculated measures to produce business critical insights related to revenue and sales.
+These visualizations support decision makers to Monitor performance across time periods, Understand geographic and transmission type revenue distribution, Identify high-margin opportunities, Track seasonal sales patterns, and more.

 ## Data Structure: